The Regulation Page

 Reviewing Existing Policies

-On the Regulations page, you have the ability to search for individual regulations, or filter by status (Active, Expired, Not Active Yet, Expiring Soon), or rule types (no parking, caps, etc.)
+On the Regulations page, you have the ability to search for individual regulations, or filter by status (Active, Expired, Not Active Yet, Deactivating Soon), or rule types (no parking, caps, etc.) Please see below a definition of all the statuses:

-Publishing (notion of sharing externally the regulation - to operators)
+Visibility (notion of sharing externally the regulation - to operators)

-• Unpublished (= Private): not on the Policy API, not being communicated to Operators, can still collect metrics on it, it still functions and can be seen in the Control panel
+- Private: not on the Policy API, not being communicated to Operators, can still collect metrics on it, it still functions and can be seen in the Control panel

 Video Resources